 The $CROW token

 $CROW is Crowrise’s native token.
-The idea is simple: every project launched through Crowrise automatically routes part of the same launch SOL into buying $CROW inside the pump.fun-style bundle, then burns those tokens.
+When a listing goes live through Crowrise’s pump.fun-style launch with the $CROW leg enabled, part of the same deployable SOL buys $CROW and burns it.
 More launches → more buy pressure on $CROW → less circulating supply—without asking backers to do anything extra.
+Project token vesting for new listings runs in Streamflow; the 90/10 split here is about launch SOL, not how you claim project tokens afterward.

 On-chain stats (launch burn program)

-$CROW burned (all launches) Matches bought amount when burn is atomic
+$CROW burned (all launches) Usually matches bought when burns are atomic

 Price